leogaudin/track-and-trace/README.md

 1. `application`: 📱 A React Native mobile app for scanning QR codes on the boxes.
 2. `web`: 🌐 A MERN stack web app for creating and managing the boxes and their QR codes.

-The system is built using JavaScript, making it lightweight, fast and compatible.
+The system is built using JavaScript and TypeScript, making it lightweight, fast and compatible.

 ## Features